oxc-project/oxc/README.md

 resulting in faster page loads.
 This holds tremendous economic value, particularly for e-commerce websites, where every second can equate to millions of dollars.

 However, existing minifiers typically require a trade-off between compression quality and speed.
 You have to choose between the slowest for the best compression or the fastest for less compression.
-But what if we could develop a faster minifier without compromising on compression efficiency?
+But what if we could develop a faster minifier without compromising on compression?

 We are actively working on a prototype that aims to achieve this goal, by porting all test cases from well-known minifiers such as [google-closure-compiler], [terser], [esbuild], and [tdewolff-minify].